Greetings friend and Welcome aboard!!

 HD 25-SP II – The cheap version of the HD 25, no split headband; 85 Ohm impedance; different driver.
 This is the one that sounds different and is not recommended.

 So basically, don’t bother with the old models.
-Vendors are trying to sell them for upwards of $300.
-The new model (named HD 25 Professional), is about $150 and you’re still getting that same great sound from the previous versions.
+Vendors are trying to sell them for a ridiculous amount.
+The new model (named HD 25 Professional), is a lot less, and you’re still getting that same great sound from the previous versions.
 In fact, overall the signature of this headphone has remain unchanged since 1987, with a few exceptions that are noted above.

 Sound that blows many other headphones in this price range out of the water.
 Built to last like Duralast.
 Engaging sound, though can be very fatiguing after awhile.
 Comfortable, but you will need somewhat frequent rest periods.
 Aggressive, in your face sound that reveals a lot about the music.
 Can be picky about source material.
 Make sure you’re listening to a good recording!
 320 kbps should be sought after here.